Media and Information

 MA programmes Media and Information:

-In English: New media and digital culture, Research MA Media Studies en Dual MA Archival and Information Studies.
+In English: New media and digital culture, Research MA Media Studies and MA and Dual MA Archival and Information Studies (one year MA and professional MA 1,5 year).

 In Dutch: Dual MA ‘Journalistiek en media’.